 Non Standard Measurement Activities {Our Secret Weapon!}

-Continue reading to find out how kids can measure thing without using rulers, tapes or scales.
-We will also tell you about our secret weapon for teaching non Standard Measurement… The ‘Messy Box’ an essential piece of kit to help you teach measurement.
+Continue reading to find out how kids can measure things without using rulers, tapes or scales.
+We will also tell you about our secret weapon for teaching non-standard measurement… The ‘Messy Box’ is an essential piece of kit to help you teach measurement.

 There’s a handy FREE Measurement Cheat Sheet to print at the end of the post too.
 Perfect for your teaching numeracy toolkit!